Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Introduction

-Thus, we leverage unsupervised saliency maps from DeepUSPS~\cite{Nguyen_Neurips2019} and BASNet~\cite{Qin_2019_CVPR} to localize foreground objects and to extract DINO features from these foreground regions.
-This already enables unsupervised semantic segmentation on all images that show a dominant object category together with an unspectacular background.
-This approach is already promising on datasets like PASCAL VOC~\cite{pascal-voc-2012} where there are many such images.
-However, on other datasets, such as MS COCO~\cite{Lin2014MicrosoftCC}, most objects are in context with other objects.
+Thus, we leverage unsupervised saliency maps from DeepUSPS~\citep{Nguyen_Neurips2019} and BASNet~\citep{Qin_2019_CVPR} to localize foreground objects and to extract DINO features from these foreground regions.
+This already enables unsupervised semantic segmentation on images that show a dominant object category together with an unspectacular background as they are common in PASCAL VOC~\citep{pascal-voc-2012}.
+However, on other datasets, such as MS COCO~\citep{Lin2014MicrosoftCC}, most objects are in context with other objects.
 Even on PASCAL VOC, there are many images with multiple different object categories.

 For extending to more objects, we propose training a regular semantic segmentation network on the obtained pseudo-masks and to further refine this network by self-training it on its own outputs.
-Our method, dubbed \textbf{COMUS} (for \textbf{C}lustering \textbf{O}bject \textbf{M}asks for learning \textbf{U}nsupervised \textbf{S}egmentation), allows us to segment objects also in multi-object images (see Figure~\ref{fig:vis} for some examples), and it allows us for the first time to report results on the full 80 category MS COCO dataset without any human annotation.
-While there are some hard object categories that are not discovered by the proposed procedure, we obtained good clusters for many of COCO object categories.\\[-1mm]
+Our method, dubbed \textbf{\method} (for \textbf{C}lustering \textbf{O}bject \textbf{M}asks for learning \textbf{U}nsupervised \textbf{S}egmentation), allows us to segment objects also in multi-object images (see \Fig{fig:vis}), and it allows us for the first time to report unsupervised semantic segmentation results on the full 80 category MS COCO dataset without any human annotations.
+While there are some hard object categories that are not discovered by our proposed procedure, we obtain good clusters for many of COCO object categories.\\[-1mm]

-Our contributions can be summarized as follows: \begin{enumerate} \item We propose a learning pipeline (summarized in Figure~\ref{fig:overview}) for unsupervised discovery of object categories in multi-object image datasets. \item We show that unsupervised segmentation can reach quality levels comparable to supervised segmentation 10 years ago, i.e., unsupervised segmentation is not only an ill-defined academic playground. \item We analyze the importance of the individual components in our proposed pipeline, as well as bottlenecks to identify good directions to further improve the quality of unsupervised object discovery. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate}[leftmargin=2em,topsep=0em,itemsep=-0.1em] \item We propose a strong and simple baseline method (summarized in \Fig{fig:overview}) for unsupervised discovery of object categories and unsupervised semantic segmentation in real-world multi-object image datasets. \item We show that unsupervised segmentation can reach quality levels comparable to supervised segmentation 10 years ago~\citep{pascal-voc-2012}.
+This demonstrates that unsupervised segmentation is not only an ill-defined academic playground. \item We perform extensive ablation studies to analyze the importance of the individual components in our proposed pipeline, as well as bottlenecks to identify good directions to further improve the quality of unsupervised object discovery and unsupervised semantic segmentation. \end{enumerate}